Charlie Sifford once caddied in his youth for 35¢, In 1967 he took home $20,000

 — Charlie Sifford

-Along with being the first African American to play in the PGA, he is also the first to be inducted into the Golf Hall of Fame.
+Along with being the first African American to gain his tour card, he is also the first to be inducted into the Golf Hall of Fame.
 Sifford passed away in February of 2015 and sadly his name has been in the news for unfortunate reasons.
 Sifford’s son, Craig and his ex-wife were sentenced to 36 months in prison August 18th for stealing from the late golfing star’s estate.

 Josh Morris is the Editor of Golf History Today.
 A proud USGA Volunteer and golf enthusiast.
 In his free time he enjoys being a weekend caddie as well as playing as much as he can.